By Jonathan Edwards

 Historically, storm surge is the primary killer in hurricanes.
 The exact storm surge in any given area will be determined by how quickly the water depth increases offshore.
 In deep-water enviroments, such as the Hawaiian islands, storm surge will be enhanced by the rapidly decreasing ocean depth as the wind-driven surge approaches the coast.
 The peak storm surge is on the right-front quadrant (left-front in the Southern Hemisphere) of the eyewall at landfall, where on-shore winds are the strongest, and at the leading edge of the eyewall.
 Contrary to a popular myth, the storm surge is entirely wind-driven water—it is not caused by the low pressure of the eye.
 Another factor in the severity of the storm surge is tide.
 Obviously, an 18-foot storm surge at high tide is that much worse than an 18-foot surge at low tide.

-COPYRIGHT ©1995-2019.
+COPYRIGHT ©1995-2023 JONATHAN EDWARDS.
 ALL RIGHTS RESERVED.
+PORTIONS COPYRIGHT THEIR RESPECTIVE OWNERS.
 REPUBLICATION OR REDISTRIBUTION OF HURRICANEZONE.NET CONTENT, INCLUDING BY FRAMING OR SIMILAR MEANS, IS EXPRESSLY PROHIBITED WITHOUT THE PRIOR WRITTEN CONSENT OF JONATHAN EDWARDS.
-THE HURRICANEZONE.NET LOGO AND THE WORDS "WORLDWIDE TROPICAL CYCLONES" IS A TRADE MARK OF JONATHAN EDWARDS.
+THE HURRICANEZONE.NET LOGO IS A TRADE MARK OF JONATHAN EDWARDS.
 JONATHAN EDWARDS SHALL NOT BE LIABLE FOR ANY ERRORS OR DELAYS IN CONTENT, OR FOR ANY ACTIONS TAKEN IN RELIANCE THEREON.